ViktorGakis/WebApps/TimeSeries Analysis/readme.md

 # Time Series Analysis

-We will use as our time series stock data.
-Based on this data we will:

-1. Create a dashboard with various analytics such as technical and fundamental indicators.
+## Description

-2. Create various machine learning models to predict the stock price based on historical data.
+An interactive dashboard was developed to provide comprehensive analytics for time series data using statistical derivatives.
+Various machine learning models were employed to forecast the time series based on historical data, including but not limited to:

-This dashboard will provide a comprehensive visualization of the stock price data with valuable analytics, making it a useful tool for further financial analysis.

--   The data will be obtained using the yfinance library,
--   The technical indicators will be calculated using the TA-Lib library.
+- Random Forest
+- Gradient Boosting
+- ElasticNet
+- AdaBoost
+- Autoregression
+- SARIMAX
+- Support Vector Machines

+The resulting analysis was integrated into a FastAPI application, enabling effortless replication for similar stock data.

+## Installation

+1. Clone the repository.
+2. Install the required dependencies using `pip install -r requirements.txt`.

+## Usage

+1. Launch the FastAPI application.
--   The dashboard will be created using the Plotly library.
+2. Access the dashboard interface using the provided URL.

-When working with time series prediction, it is important to choose models that can handle time-dependent patterns in the data.
-Here's a list of compatible models that can be used for time series prediction, along with some additional models specifically designed for time series forecasting:
+3. Explore the time series analytics and forecasting capabilities.

+## License

+This project is licensed under the [MIT License](LICENSE).